-Netizen is a highly successful Service Disabled Veteran Owned Small Business (SDVOSB) awardee of the GSA Schedule 70 Highly Adaptive Cyber Security Services (HACS) Special Item Number (SIN) 132-45.
+Netizen is a very successful Service Disabled Veteran Owned Small Business (SDVOSB) awardee of the GSA Schedule 70 Highly Adaptive Cyber Security Services (HACS) Special Item Number (SIN) 132-45.
 The scope of the HACS SIN includes proactive and reactive cybersecurity services, assessment services for systems categorized as High Value Assets (HVA), services for the seven step Risk Management Framework (RMF), Security Control Assessment-Validation (SCA-V) services, Assessment and Authorization (A&A) support services, and Security Operations Center (SOC) services.
 The five subcategories are:

 Netizen is an SDVOSB awardee of the GSA Schedule 70 Health IT Services Special Item Number (SIN) 132-56 which includes: